Supermassive black holes in merger-free galaxies have higher spins which are preferentially aligned with their host galaxy: Simulation Data

 \subsection{Computing SMBH spin evolution}

 BH spin was not included in the Horizon-AGN run.
 Instead, it is post-processed from quantities recorded at each coarse timestep throughout the simulation.
-For our analysis, we use the spins calculated in \citet{dubois14}, using an analytic model that estimates the SMBH spin evolution using gas quantities at the resolution scale of the simulation, as well as information on BH-BH mergers..
-We briefly reiterate the key features of the model here.
+For our analysis, we use the spins calculated in \citet{dubois14}, using an analytic model that estimates the SMBH spin evolution using gas quantities at the resolution scale of the simulation, as well as information on BH-BH mergers.
+We briefly reiterate the key features of the model here but refer readers to \citet{dubois14} for details